 The gallery is named after the first king of Italy, Vittorio Emanuel II.
 Even if you do not buy here, you should see the unique design of the ancient shopping center, located on the north side of the Duomo Square.

-Vittorio Emanuele Secundo Gallery is one of the most impressive sites in the city.
+Galleria Vittorio Emanuele II is one of the most impressive sites in the city.
 Notice its mosaic floor that a lot was put into.
 Look at the impressive glass ceiling above you.
 Take a look at the beautiful frescoes and the shop windows of one of the oldest and central fashion centers in Italy and perhaps in Europe as a whole.

-At the Vittorio Emanuele Secundo Gallery along with a collection of luxury stores, fashion designer stores and expensive jewelry stores, one can find fine gelato stores, gourmet restaurants, luxury cafes and more.
+At the Galleria Vittorio Emanuele II along with a collection of luxury stores, fashion designer stores and expensive jewelry stores, one can find fine gelato stores, gourmet restaurants, luxury cafes and more.

-For a long time, the gallery had been the place where all the Milanese people met.
-Besides the Milanese, many tourists and shopping enthusiasts flock to the gallery every day, where the flagship stores of big
+For a long time, the gallery had been the place where the locals of Milan met.
+Besides the locals, many tourists and shopping enthusiasts flock to the gallery every day, where the flagship stores of big

 designers such as Prada, which opened here in 1913 are located, or old restaurants such as the Baffy Cafe established in 1867 and the Savini restaurant, which was established in 1884.